groveale/agent-tips/demos/study-helper/README.md

 ## Running the App (the fun part)

-1. Make sure you're in the root folder and then run:
+1. Make sure you're in the study-helper folder and then run:
    ```
    python web_app.py
    ```